Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Experiments and Results

-\subsubsection{Model specification.}
+\subsubsection{Model specification}

-We aim at showing how MGPA applied on the MR images of the ADNI cohort is able to temporally re-align patients in order to describe AD progression in a plausible way, while detecting relevant spatio-temporal processes at stake in AD.
-To model the loss of gray matter over time the temporal sources are enforced to be monotonically decreasing.
+We aim at showing how MGPA applied on the data extracted from the ADNI cohort is able to temporally re-align patients in order to describe AD progression in a plausible way, while detecting relevant spatio-temporal processes at stake in AD.
+The model estimates AD progression by relying on MR, FDG-PET, AV45-PET scans and ADAS13 score of each patient.
+The temporal sources $\vect{S}^{MRI}$ and $\vect{S}^{FDG}$ associated respectively to the loss of gray matter, and to the decrease of glucose uptake, are enforced to be monotonically decreasing.
+On the contrary, the temporal sources $\vect{S}^{AV45}$ and $\vect{U}_{:ADAS13}$, modeling respectively the evolution of amyloid concentration, and ADAS13 score, are enforced to be monotonically increasing.
 Since we don't consider any information about the disease stage of each individual before applying our method, all the observations are initialized at the same time reference $\tau = 0$.
 Therefore, as for the tests in Section \ref{ssec:synthetic_shift}, the time-shift reparameterization describes a relative re-ordering of the subjects not related to a specific time-unit.
-We apply our model by specifying an over-complete basis of six sources with $\lambda = 1.5, 1.5, 0.75, 0.75, 0.1, 0.1$ mm, to cover both different scales and the variety of temporal evolution.
-Due to the high-dimension of the data matrix, the computations were parallelized over two GPUs, and the model required six hours to complete the training.
+To decompose the imaging data we apply our model by specifying an over-complete basis of six sources with $\lambda =\{ 8, 8, 4, 4, 2, 2 \ mm \}$, to cover both different scales and the associated variety of temporal evolution.
+Due to the high-dimension of the data matrix, the computations were parallelized over six GPUs, and the model required eighteen hours to complete the training.
+Details on the model convergence during training are provided in Appendix F.